alexodavies/general-gcl/README.md

  - `-f --node-features`       whether to use node labels during evaluation
  - `--num` the maximum number of samples to include in the test sets (doubled for validation)
  - `--checkpoint` the model checkpoint to fine-tune.
-We include the following:
- - - `all-100.pt` a model trained for 100 epochs on all the training data
- - - `chem-100.pt` a model trained for 100 epochs on only molecules
- - - `social-100.pt` a model trained for 100 epochs on on non-molecules
- - - `untrained` as a checkpoint will not load a checkpoint, instead training a model from scratch
+See above for included models.

 #### Linear Transfer